jvcleave/ofxImGui/README.md

 ofxAddon that allows you to use [ImGui](https://github.com/ocornut/imgui) in [openFrameworks](https://github.com/openframeworks/openFrameworks)

 CURRENT STATUS:
-Tested on Mac/Linux Desktop with OF 0.9.0.
+Tested on Raspberry Pi, Mac and Linux Desktop with OF 0.9.0.
 See [Releases](https://github.com/jvcleave/ofxImGui/releases/) for previous versions